c0d3m0nky/zsh-toolkit/README.md

 * Troubleshoot and optimize load times
 * Prevent changes to pack from being committed without updating version
 * Add oh-my-zsh to install script
-* Move transient state files to a "ram disk"
 * Expand magicFiles.sh to all
 * Write tests
   * magicfiles.sh and magic_files.py are in sync